micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-26-rashi_en.md

 <b>And He gave us this land.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>As indicated by the plain connotation.

 ### passuk 10
-<b>You shall then place it.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This teaches that he takes it after the Kohen’s waving, holds it in his hand while reciting, and then waves it again.
+<b>You shall then place it.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This teaches that he takes it after the kohein’s waving, holds it in his hand while reciting, and then waves it again.

 ### passuk 11
 <b>You shall rejoice with all the good.</b> From here they derive that one does not recite the first-fruit reading <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>except during the time of rejoicing — from the <i>Atzeres</i>-Shavuos holiday until the Succos celebration, when a man gathers his grain, fruit, wine, and oil.
 However, from Succos and onward, he brings without reciting.